cbcrg/tcoffee/docs/tcoffee_manual.rst

 ::

-  $$: t_coffee sproteases_small.fasta -mode mcoffee -output clustalw, html
+  $$: t_coffee proteases_small.fasta -mode mcoffee -output clustalw, html

 The final MSA is a combination of all methods.
 The alignment is colored with the T-Coffee consistency color scheme, but in this case the colors will reflect the consistency between methods: 1) regions in red have a high consistency, so all the methods agree and you can expect them to be fairly accurate, 2) regions in green/blue have the lowest consistency, meaning that all the methods deliver different alignment in these regions and you should not trust them.
 Overall this alignment has a score of 951 (1000 being the max), which means that it is roughly 95% consistent with the entire collection; this is a fairly high index meaning that you can trust your alignment.